Tech-Tac/SocialWeb/README.md

 - Node v18 or newer
 - Laravel v10.10

+---

 **Note: You can install the latest version of MySQL, Composer or Node**, but refer to said versions if problems are found.

 ### Installation steps

 After succesfully installing the required versions of PHP, MySQL, Composer and Node follow these steps:

-1. Create database `SocialWeb` with encoding `utf8mb4_unicode_ci`.
+1. Create database `SocialWeb` with encoding `utf8mb4_unicode_ci`
-2. Run `composer install`.
+2. Run `composer install`
-3. Run `npm install`.
+3. Run `npm install`
+4. Run `php artisan migrate`
-4. Configure `.env` file.
+5. Configure `.env` file.
-5. Make sure the project is installed properly.
+6. Make sure the project is installed properly.
-6. Run the project by executing `npm run build` and `php artisan serve`
+7. Run the project by executing `npm run build` and `php artisan serve`
-7. Congratulations!
+8. Congratulations!
 The project is up and running!

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>